 A requested letter of intent to submit a proposal is due by December 12, 2018.
 Full proposals are due January 23, 2019, with award dates on or about March 27, 2019.

-The full RFP is available here.
+The full RFP is available here, and an addendum on indirect cost is here.
 Conformance to all application requirements is required.
 Please direct administrative questions to Mr. Jeffrey Spradling at < firstname.lastname@example.org > and reference RFP on Food Hardships in the subject line.

 The impetus for this new research initative is recognition that Increasing numbers of seniors in the United States are going without enough food due to economic constraints, and this has not abated in recent years even in the midst of an improving economy and financial markets.
 Begininng with the pathbreaking 2008 study, The Causes, Consequences, and Future of Senior Hunger in America, UKCPR Director James Ziliak and Craig Gundersen of University of Illinois, have conducted a series of studies with the support of the National Foundation to End Senior Hunger (NFESH), Feeding America, AARP Foundation, Merck Foundation, and the Meals On Wheels Association of America.
 As reported in the recent "The State of Senior Hunger in America 2016: An Annual Report," in 2016 13.6% of persons age 60 and older were marginally food insecure, 7.7% were food insecure, and 2.9% were very low food secure, which translates into 8.6 million, 4.9 million, and 1.8 million seniors, respectively.
 As depicted in the figure, this is an increase of 45% since 2001 in the fraction food insecure, and a doubling of those classified as very low food secure.